DevHelp-Online/create-node-mocks/README.md

 > Useful for Angular Universal projects or any JS applications doing SSR where window|document|global objects may be used in Node.

+With createNodeMocks() you'll be able to automatically mock & stub out common global (browser-only) APIs such as `window | document | navigator` (and others), and easily inject any additional mocks you need!

 ## Installation

 Install & save the library to your package.json: